-As parents, you will go above and beyond to keep your children safe.
+You might have read “5 Common Car Seat Mistakes” from Daily Mom, but we decided to write another one because, when it comes to the safety of our children, we can never have too much information.
+As parents, you will go above and beyond to keep you children safe.
 You make sure your children have the safest products, food, drinks, and accessories on the market.
 But, have you ever stopped to think, “Yes, I have the safest gadgets – but am I using them correctly?”
 Daily Mom has put together 5 more mistakes you may be making with your car seat.

 1. Pick One Way to Install!

 Either use the seat belt or LATCH (Lower Anchors and Tethers for Children) to install the car seat.
 As a parent you think you are providing more safety by using both when installing the car seat – but in reality you aren’t.
-The LATCH system was added to vehicles around 12 years ago to make car seat installation much easier on parents, however, it is just as safe as using a seat belt.
-(2) If both options are available in your car, choose whichever system gives you the most secure installation.
-There are so many different car seats available today and some will work better with LATCH and others will be more secure with a seat belt.
+The LATCH system was added to vehicles around 12 years ago to make car seat installation much easier on parents, as well as being just as safe as using a seat belt.
+(1)

 2. Forward and Rear Facing

 The NHTSA says, “Keep your child rear-facing as long as possible.
 It’s the best way to keep him or her safe.
 Your child should remain in a rear-facing car seat until he or she reaches the top height or weight limit allowed by your car seat’s manufacturer.
-Once your child outgrows the rear-facing car seat, your child is ready to travel in a forward-facing car seat with a harness.”(3) This means that technically your child can stay rear-facing until he or she is almost 4 years old.
-BUT, this is all dependent upon your child’s height and your specific car seat manual’s height requirement.
-Be sure to check your seat’s requirements!
+Once your child outgrows the rear-facing car seat, your child is ready to travel in a forward-facing car seat with a harness.”(2) This means that technically your child can stay rear-facing until he or she is almost 4 years old.
+BUT, this is all dependent upon your child’s height and your specific car seat manuals height requirement.

 3. Chest Strap Placement